SoundCloud for Developers

 Parameters:

-• path (String): the path to the requested resource
+• path (String): Path to the requested resource

-Returns: A promise that will resolve when the resource has been deleted
+Returns: A promise that resolves when the resource has been deleted

 SC.upload(options)